AnouchkaDESMETTRE/HydrogenProject/README.md

     * Ferrite.jl: For spatial discretization using the Finite Element Method (FEM).
         * Mesh Generation: We will start with 1D mesh generation using `generate_grid` in Ferrite.jl.
 For 2D and axisymmetric 3D (which we plan to explore later), we will use Gmsh to generate unstructured meshes and import them into Ferrite.jl.

-* Time-Stepping:
-    * We will use time-stepping schemes from DifferentialEquations.jl.
-Implicit methods are likely to be preferred for stability, especially for stiff systems arising from the reaction term.

 * Expected Types of Results:
     * Spatiotemporal profiles of hydrogen gas density (ρ_g) along the tank.
     * Temporal evolution of the average hydrogen density in the solid (ρ_s).